Roave/StrictPhp/README.md

 StrictPhp also provides a way to check parameters types in more detail during public method calls.

-Specifically, the following code will work in PHP
+Specifically, the following code will work in PHP:

 ```php
 final class Invoice